Academics are at the heart of everything we do at Goshen High School. We firmly believe that every child, given time and support, can and will learn.

 Opportunity Knocks is another freshman program that helps students who might not be ready for the full rigor of high school academics.

-At Goshen High School, we have are 1 to 1.
-Every student has their own personal laptop for school work.
-We are cross format and have both Windows and Macintosh computers.
-We have 30 different computer labs.
-Most of our classrooms have two student computers in them, and the English classrooms have four student computers in them.
-Every classroom has a TV and VCR, and Data Projector.
-They can schedule a cable program or the teacher can project their computer screen to the TV.
+At Goshen High School, we are 1 to 1.
+Every student has their own Chromebook.
+Every classroom has one or more large monitors, Data Projector, or Promethean Board.
 We do daily school news through the TV system; GTV.
 We are using technology in many different ways at the high school.